ballouzlab/OutDeCo_lite/vignettes/vignette.md

 ## What is in this user guide
-This manual contains a usage and descriptions of the package.
+This manual contains a usage guide and descriptions of the package.

 ## Citations